1011 East Tudor Rd

 About Katrina Liebich

-Katrina has a Master of Science and PhD in Fisheries from Michigan State University and a Bachelor's of Science from Virginia Polytechnic and State University in Biology.
-She has also held positions as the Service's Alaska Fisheries Outreach Coordinator and Alaska Digital Media Manager.
-Katrina is co-host of the award-winning Fish of the Week!, program lead for the Anchorage urban fishing program and Alaska Youth Fish and Wildlife Club, a FAA and DOI-certified drone pilot; and NASP basic archery instructor.
-Katrina has lived in Alaska since 2010 by way of Virginia, Michigan, and Maine.
-In her spare time she enjoys fishing and hunting with family and friends.
-Her work Twitter is @Liebichthy.
+Katrina has a Master of Science and PhD in Fisheries from Michigan State University and a Bachelor's of Science from Virginia Tech University in Biology.
+Since starting with the U.S. Fish & Wildlife Service in 2010, she has also held positions in Alaska as the regional Fisheries Outreach Coordinator, Digital Media Manager, and senior Public Affairs Specialist.
+Katrina co-hosts and produces the Service's award-winning Fish of the Week!, founded Youth Fish and Wildlife Club (in person & virtual), and is a FAA and DOI-certified drone pilot.

 Reclaiming a Space for Diadromous Fish in the Public Psyche and Sense of Place (in: American Fisheries Society - Fisheries)